instantiator/markdown-thesis-builder/README.md

 If your structure requires more or fewer sections, edit `scripts/build.sh`, and modify the `for I` loop.

+### Being cited

+Repositories, such as this, can be made easy to cite using the `CITATION.cff` file.
+Find out more about how to edit `CITATION.cff` in the [Citation File Format](https://citation-file-format.github.io/) documentation.

 ## Footnotes

 Refer to your footnote with `[^1]` and provide the text of it anywhere in the document as: